Devvaru/tweeter/README.md

 - Lets you post tweets to the feed
 - Includes a character counter
 - Displays errors if the tweet is invalid
-- Toggle view the new tweet section
+- Toggle the new tweet section

 ## Getting Started